Managing Patients With Hip Fracture

 B. For those going to a rehabilitation facility, handoff should include information on surgical procedure/activity restrictions and cognitive status, including delirium assessment results, diet/appetite, sleep strategies, and pain management.

-C. For those going directly home, determine home-assistance requirements and assist patients to make arrangements.
-Stress the importance of frequent ambulation, healthy diet, adequate sleep, pain management, and follow up to ensure adequate bone health.
+C. For those going directly home, determine home assistance requirements and assist patients in making arrangements.
+Stress the importance of frequent ambulation, healthy diet, adequate sleep, pain management, and follow-up to ensure adequate bone health.

-D. Educate patients on early warning signs of “red flags” and what to do (e.g., VTE, delirium, infection, dislocation, and constipation).
+D. Educate patients on early warning signs of red flags and what to do (e.g., VTE, delirium, infection, dislocation, constipation).

 F. Consult with occupational or physical therapists to assess and address the need for home modifications and equipment.